Ready for some fun with Dad on Fathers' Day? Here are ten ideas to celebrate his awesomeness in the Eugene, Cascades & Coast region!

 4. Take Dad Out For a Beer or Glass of Wine

-Many winery tasting rooms in the Willamette Valley have outside seating, sometimes by reservation.
+Many winery tasting rooms in the Willamette Valley will be open this weekend with outdoor seating perfect for summer.
 And many of the local breweries also have outdoor patios and beer gardens.
 Have you heard of Alesong Brewing & Blending?
-They have a unique approach to brewing and blending craft beer, and if your father isn't already familiar with them, this is the perfect opportunity to acquaint him—now that they've opened up their Alesong on 5th tasting room.
+They have a unique approach to brewing and blending craft beer, and if your father isn't already familiar with them, this is the perfect opportunity to acquaint him— craft beer served in Oregon Wine Country!

 SaveSave